L3MON4D3/LuaSnip/DOC.md

   })
   ```

-## POSTFIX SNIPPET
+## Postfix-Snippet

 Postfix snippets, famously used in
 [rust analyzer](https://rust-analyzer.github.io/) and various IDEs, are a type
-of snippet, which alters text before the snippets trigger.
+of snippet which alters text before the snippet's trigger.
 While these
 can be implemented using regTrig snippets, this helper makes the process easier
 in most cases.